 The following year’s ‘Tetragon’ is comparable, opening with ‘Invitation’.

 Power To The People (Milestone, 1969)

-The opens with the beautiful waltz ‘Black Narcissus’ while ‘Afro-Centric’ and the title track use long, snaking melody lines over DeJohnette’s busy, loose beats.
+The album opens with the beautiful waltz ‘Black Narcissus’ while ‘Afro-Centric’ and the title track use long, snaking melody lines over DeJohnette’s busy, loose beats.

-The composition titles reflect Henderson’s growing interest in politics and the civil rights movement, and the sounds purposeful as a result.
+The composition titles reflect Henderson’s growing interest in politics and the civil rights movement, and the music sounds purposeful as a result.